accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 Text linked to the table that identifies the content of a data table clearly and concisely.

+#### Data type and format

+Text indication enabling the user to know what type of data and/or input format is required by a field, before filling it in.
+For example:
+- Date (dd/mm/yyyy);
+- Amount in euros;
+- Postcode (4 digits: e.g. L-2450).

+**Note:** when the form field type provides an input mask, such as by displaying a native control (for example, the native date picker component), the format indication is not necessary.

 #### Decorative graphic element

 [Graphic element](#graphic-element) having no function and conveying no specific information in relation to the content with which it is associated.
 Examples: